-- approximately the period over which the minimum payments repay the drawn amount which adds further complexity. - 21.
-We think the proposals would also benefit from an example of how to calculate 12 month and lifetime expected losses on a 10 year bullet loan when no payments are due within 12 months.
-This example should highlight how losses will be captured before the bullet payment in year 10. - 22.
-We are also aware that a number of constituents continue to raise "Significant increase in credit risk" as an area of concern.
+- 19. However, we found some of the examples rather confusing.
+In particular, Example 6 "Public investment-grade bond" appears to arrive at a contrary conclusion to that suggested by the guidance on "significant deterioration" and presumption in the standard about investment grade financial assets.
+Similarly, the conclusion on Example 7 "Portfolio of credit cards" included in para IE41 of the ED seems counter-intuitive and provides little justification for why it has been applied to the whole portfolio. - 20.
+We are also aware that a number of constituents continue to raise this as an area of concern.
 We note that this is a relative measure of deterioration and as such judgement will be applicable in making such an assessment.
 We believe this may be a reason for the unease in this area.
-We would suggest two interrelated actions: - i. the scenario testing which we understand is being conducted addresses this issue as thoroughly as possible e.g. by addressing as many different types of real life deteriorations in credit quality as possible; and - ii. the results of those scenario testing exercises are made available to all constituents to ensure that a consistent approach to applying this principle is developed without the need for extra rules and guidance being included in the standard itself. - 23.
+We would suggest two interrelated actions: - i. the scenario testing which we understand is being conducted addresses this issue as thoroughly as possible e.g. by addressing as many different types of real life deteriorations in credit quality as possible; and - ii. the results of those scenario testing exercises are made available to all constituents to ensure that a consistent approach to applying this principle is developed without the need for extra rules and guidance being included in the standard itself. - 21.
 In this context, we also note the concession in paragraph 17(b) of the ED stating that "information is reasonably available if obtaining it does not involve undue cost and effort."
 We are concerned that the term "undue cost and effort" is not a defined term in the context of IFRS and may be interpreted in different ways by constituents depending on whether they are preparers, auditors or users of financial statements.
 However, a synonymous term "impracticable" is defined.
-We believe that rather than defining the new term the IASB should refer to the term "impracticable".
-If this is not seen as a suitable solution then a cross-reference to the guidance on the application of "undue cost and effort" in the IFRS for SMEs Q&As may ensure consistency of application.
+We believe that rather than defining the new term the IASB should either refer to the term "impracticable".
+If this is not seen as a suitable solution then a cross-reference to the guidance on the application of "undue cost and effort" in the IFRS for SME Q&As may ensure consistency of application.